Electricity Transmission Systems

 The project aims to link up some 100 GW of offshore wind power which is currently planned by European power companies.
 The UK has launched a £100 billion programme to boost its offshore wind farms; already the world’s biggest at around 1 GW, to as much as 40 GW by 2020.
 The project will have an estimated cost of about $40 billion, and is expected to be operational by 2023, balancing supply and loads among regions and from large wind and solar farms.

-The World Bank is funding a new Eastern Electricity Highway project to connect Ethiopia with Kenya and eventually beyond.
-It is the first phase of a $1.3 billion East Africa power integration program, with $243 million for Ethiopia and $441 milion for Kenya from the Bank, which says that the “project will change the fundamentals of the power sector in East Africa”.
+The World Bank is funding a new Eastern Electricity Highway project to connect Ethiopia with Kenya and eventually with the Southern African Power Pool.
+It is the first phase of a $1.3 billion Eastern Africa power integration program, with $243 million for Ethiopia and $441 million for Kenya from the Bank, which says that the “project will change the fundamentals of the power sector in East Africa”.
+A 400 kV AC, 2000 MWe link between Kenya and Tanzania was funded by the African Development Bank early in 2015.

 “Smart grid” refers to a class of technology for electricity delivery which uses computer-based controls to monitor and match supply with real-time end-user demand, varying prices accordingly.
 It involves two-way communication between distributor and customers’ meters and switchboards, with the management of that information to optimise efficiency.
 A key feature of the full smart grid is automation technology that allows the utility to adjust and control each individual device or millions of devices from a central location.
 Smart grids allow optimal integration of domestic-scale renewables into the grid, and also integration of electric vehicles into the system.